Information Architecture NISRA Redesign Project

 Challenges:

-2. Complex Task Completion: Registering for events or accessing program details is challenging.
+2. Complex Task Completion – Registering for events or accessing volunteer info was frustrating.

 Goal: